Wolfgang Reip

-Wolfgang Reip (born 1 October 1986 in Etterbeek) is a Belgian racing driver.
+Wolfgang Reip (born 1 October 1986 in Etterbeek) is a Belgian former racing driver.

 Early career

 Racing karts from the age of six at his local indoor karting track, Reip began to develop his passion for racing and started racing in 4-stroke karting races around Belgium.
 Despite moving up to 2-stroke karting at 11, Reip lacked the budget to compete in races and had to wait until 2010 to get his first taste of cars, taking part in the Paris-based Pro Pulsion driving school, where he placed third at the end of the shootout.

 Two years later, Reip competed in the 2012 GT Academy competition, which was a joint venture between Nissan and the developers of Gran Turismo with the goal of identifying potential racers via online racing events.
 Having competed in the time trials alongside 830,000 other participants, Reip advanced as one of the 36 finals to an eight day race camp at Silverstone.
 At the end of the race camp, Reip won the "GT Academy Race" and became the champion of the 2012 European GT Academy.